Exciton-polarons in the presence of strongly correlated electronic states in a MoSe$_2$/WSe$_2$ moir\'e superlattice: Results

-Figure \ref{fig1}a shows a sketch of our dual-gated hetero-bilayer device, consisting of a monolayer MoSe$_2$ and a monolayer WSe$_2$ vertically stacked with a twist angle ($\Delta \theta$) of $\sim57^{\circ}$.
-The relative twist angle from perfect 2H stacking (i.e. $\Delta\theta = 60^{\circ}$), estimated from the optical micrograph of the hetero-bilayer (see Supplementary Section 1) and confirmed by our gate dependent measurements (described later), is beyond the proposed critical angle for lattice reconstruction \cite{rosenberger2020twist,weston2020atomic}.
-The hetero-bilayer was encapsulated by hexagonal boron nitride (hBN) layers with nearly identical thicknesses ($\sim18$ nm).
+Figure \ref{fig1}A shows a sketch of our dual-gated hetero-bilayer device, consisting of a monolayer MoSe$_2$ and a monolayer WSe$_2$ vertically stacked with a twist angle ($\Delta \theta$) of $\sim57^{\circ}$.
+The relative twist angle from perfect 2H stacking (i.e. $\Delta\theta = 60^{\circ}$), estimated from the optical micrograph of the hetero-bilayer (see Materials and Methods) and confirmed by our gate dependent measurements (described later), is beyond the proposed critical angle for lattice reconstruction \cite{rosenberger2020twist,weston2020atomic}.
+The hetero-bilayer was encapsulated by hexagonal boron nitride (hBN) layers with nearly identical thicknesses ($\sim18$~nm).
 Graphene layers act as electrical contacts for the top, bottom and hetero-bilayer gates (see Ref. \cite{baek2020highly} for more details).
-Moreover, the combination of the layer twist and the lattice mismatch between MoSe$_2$ and WSe$_2$ results in the formation of a triangular moir{\'e} superlattice in our device (see sketch in Fig. \ref{fig1}b) with a period of $\sim6$ nm.
-This causes a periodic variation in the interlayer hopping that results in a flattening of the conduction and valence bands in the type-II band structure characteristic of TMD hetero-bilayers \cite{chiu2015determination,wilson2017determination} (see Fig. \ref{fig1}c).
-In addition to the intralayer excitons of the constituent TMDs, which can be probed via absorption spectroscopy, the type-II band alignment enables the formation of spatially indirect interlayer excitons that are best probed by photoluminescence (PL) (see sketch in Fig. \ref{fig1}c) \cite{fang2014strong,rivera2018interlayer}.
-The interlayer excitons can be confined by the moir{\'e} potential at specific atomic registries giving rise to quantum-dot-like light emission \cite{seyler2019signatures,brotons2020spin,baek2020highly}, as demonstrated for both neutral and charged interlayer excitons in our device \cite{baek2020highly,brotons2021moir,baek2021optical}.
+Moreover, the combination of the layer twist and the lattice mismatch between MoSe$_2$ and WSe$_2$ results in the formation of a triangular moir{\'e} superlattice in our device (see sketch in Fig. \ref{fig1}B) with a period of $\sim6$ nm.
+This causes a periodic variation in the interlayer hopping that results in a flattening of the conduction and valence bands in the type-II band structure characteristic of TMD hetero-bilayers (see Fig. \ref{fig1}C) \cite{chiu2015determination,wilson2017determination}.
+The bare intralayer excitons of the constituent TMDs can be probed via absorption spectroscopy.
+The moir{\'e} lattice carrier concentration is tuned via the application of a gate voltage ($V_g$) between the top/bottom graphene contacts and the hetero-bilayer.
+As depicted by the schematic in Fig.~\ref{fig1}B, these carriers are spatially ordered in a series of correlated states by the moir{\'e} superlattice, whilst also dressing the photo-excited intralayer exciton to form attractive and repulsive exciton-polaron complexes (as shown in Fig. \ref{fig1}C).